-h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years afte the use, expiry date or disposal of tissues and / or cells. r i) The minimum data to ensure traceability from donor to recipient as required by Directions 002/201 are kept for 30 years after the use, expiry or disposal of tissues and / or cells.
-8 k) There are documented agreements with end users to ensure they record and store the data required by Directions 002/2018.
-I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and i the case of rejection why this rejection occurred. n m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required.
-GQ5 There are documented procedures for donor selection and exclusion, including donor criteria. a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 002/2018. b) The testing of donors by the establishment or a third party on behalf of the establishment is carrie out in accordance with the requirements of Directions 002/2018. d d) There is a system in place either at the establishment or at a third party acting on its behalf to record results of donor selection and associated tests.
-GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail. a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom.

-c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.
+h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells.

+i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells.

+k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021.

+I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred.

+m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required.

+GQ5 There are documented procedures for donor selection and exclusion, including donor criteria.

+a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 001/2021.

+GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail. a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.
-d) The requirements of the Single European Code are adhered to as set out in Directions 002/2018.

 GQ7 There are systems to ensure that all adverse events, reactions and/or incidents are investigated promptly.

-a) There are procedures for the identification, reporting, investigation and recording of adverse events and reactions, including documentation of any corrective or preventative actions.

-b) There is a system to receive and distribute national and local information (e.g. HTA regulatory alerts) and notify the HTA and other establishments as necessary of serious adverse events or reactions.

-c) The responsibilities of personnel investigating adverse events and reactions are clearly defined.